kumarnishant/booklit/README.md

   --plugin github.com/vito/booklit/chroma/plugin
 ```

-then browse the generated docs from `./docs/index.html`.
+then browse the generated docs from `./docs/index.html`. t

 you can see the result at https://vito.github.io/booklit